Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 This approach, however, limits flexibility: after the fork of ns-3 process mininet will be not able to access ns-3 objects.
 It might be considered to implement some kind of interprocess communication between mininet and ns-3 processes for a limited set of messages, particularly for position updating.
 However, mininet will not access full ns-3 API like in the single process approach.

+As for now, **single ns-3 thread inside common Python/mininet/ns-3 process** approach was selected.

 ## Code

 ### Mininet